yottapanda/website/content/posts/oauth.md

 Over the years, we've been blessed with algorithms that can provide near-perfect security.
 The example most people will know is RSA which has been widely used for decades at this point and (at a sufficient key length) is considered perfectly secure today.

 RSA is a "public-key cryptosystem"... yeah I don't like Wikipedia drool either.
-In human terms; RSA utilises 2 keys, a public and private key, to encrypt and decrypt data using some clever one-way mathematics.
+In human terms; RSA utilizes 2 keys, a public and private key, to encrypt and decrypt data using some clever one-way mathematics.
 I say one-way because trying to break the encryption without the other key is effectively impossible, especially at large key lengths.

 For example, here's a private key: